A non-commutative homogeneous coordinate ring for the degree six del Pezzo surface: A twisted hcr for

 is an isomorphism of graded algebras. \end{thm} \begin{pf} By Lemma \ref{lem.low.degs}, $B_1$ and $B_2$ are in the image of $\Phi$.
-It follows that $\Phi$ is surjective because $B$ is generated by $B_1$ and $B_2$.
+By Proposition \ref{prop.B1B2}, $B$ is generated by $B_1$ and $B_2$.
+Hence $\Phi$ is surjective.
 But $\Phi(R_n) \subset B_n$, and $R$ and $B$ have the same Hilbert series, so $\Phi$ is also surjective. \end{pf}

 Consider $R^{(3)}\supset \CC[x^3,xy,yx]$.
 Since $\dim R_6=7=(\dim R_3)^2 -2$ there is a 2-dimensional space of quadratic relations among the elements $x^3$, $xy$, and $yx$.
 Hence $R^{(3)}$ is not a 3-dimensional Artin-Schelter regular algebra.
 The relations in the degree two component of $R^{(3)}$ are generated by